gabrielbazan/lycheepy/README.md

 * **WPS**: An implementation of the _OGC WPS_ standard, which exposes the _WPS I_ interface, through which can retrieve discovery and execution requests of processes and chains.
 It depends on the _Configuration Gateway_ component, through which it can access to the metadata of every available executables (processes and chains).
 Also depends on the _Executor_ component, to which it delegates the execution requests it receives.
 * **Configuration Gateway**: Encapsulates the interaction with the _Configuration I_ interface, of the _Configuration_ component.
 * **Configuration**: Exposes the _Configuration I_ interface, trough which it is possible to add, modify, and delete processes and chains.
-It requires some kind of persistence in order to store this settings.
-Uses the _Processes Gateway_ in order to store and delete processes files.
+It requires some kind of persistence in order to store these settings.
+Uses the _Processes Gateway_ to store and delete processes files.
 * **Executor**: Encapsulates the execution of chains and processes.
 It can attend every execution request that may come from the WPS component, or some other component we may add in the future.
 Depends on the _Broker Gateway_ to enqueue processes executions, and on the _Executions Gateway_ in order to inform and update the executions statuses.
 * **Executions Gateway**: Encapsulates the interaction with the _Executions I_ interface, of the _Executions_ component.
 * **Executions**: Persists the status of all the chains executions that have finished (successfully or with errors) or are still running.
 It exposes the _Executions I_ interface, through which it is possible to update or read those statuses.